0

 Macellaio RC

-Macellaio RC is an Italian grill restaurant with a particular focus on steak - the dry-aged steak from the Fassona breed is the backbone of their menu.
-There's a strong focus on the butchery element too, with the meat front and centre at all restaurants (they call them "butcheries with tables").
+Macellaio RC is an Italian grill restaurant with a particular focus on steak and the seven-week dry-aged steak from the Fassona breed is the backbone of their menu.
+There's a strong focus on the butchery element too, with the meat front and centre at all restaurants (they call them "butcheries with tables") and the steaks cut to order.
+They also now offer Irish wagyu on the bone.

 Quality Chop House